 Nursery is not a guaranteed route into Reception.
 The published admissions arrangements state that nursery attendance does not guarantee admission to primary education at the academy.
 This matters for families hoping for an automatic progression.

 High attainment can bring pressure.
-With outcomes at the end of Key Stage 2 far above England averages, the peer group and expectations can feel demanding for some children.
+With current Key Stage 2 outcomes showing 80% reaching the expected standard in reading, writing and mathematics combined, the peer group and expectations can feel demanding for some children.
 Families should consider how their child responds to challenge and performance focus.

 Outdoor learning is meaningful, but not every child loves it.
 Forest School includes woodland access and structured sessions with a defined adult ratio.
 Children who prefer predictable indoor routines may need time to settle into this aspect of school life.